 Quality service in any business requires fully understanding and meeting or exceeding the needs of customers.
 There should never be ongoing excuses.
 It takes hard work and dedication.
 That leadership typically starts at the top with owners or managers that have set the examples.
 The owners then must be willing to generously share profits so they can invest in great employees, which are the reasons businesses are successful.

 Responsible employees deserve to get rewarded with good pay and benefits because they are worth more.
 They have less absenteeism and drama.
 They are more productive and have fewer mistakes.
 It’s easy to show them ongoing recognition and appreciation.

 It’s also easy for quality employees to remain with a company that treats them well and respects their abilities.
 Companies must always understand family comes first for all employees.
 The work has to get completed somehow, but there can usually be given and take.
 If the working relationship has rewards and respect, there is no reason to ever part ways.
 Why leave?

 Companies that understand these important basic “ingredients” to success will also get rewarded by their employees in return.
-The John Henry's Plumbing, Heating, and Air’s team did just that last week with their support which resulted in an award to John Henry's Plumbing, Heating, and Air’s as the Best Place to Work for medium sized business!
+The John Henry's Plumbing, Heating, Air, and Electrical’s team did just that last week with their support which resulted in an award to John Henry's Plumbing, Heating, Air, and Electrical’s as the Best Place to Work for medium sized business!